Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 # Check if you are on the right subscription
 az account show

-# switch subscription if needed.
+# switch subscription if needed
 az account set --subscription [your subscriptionId]

 # if you don't have resource group, execute this command for creating an resource group